Join us for our open evening at Leiths on Thursday, 16 July 2026, 6.30–8.30pm, and discover how the Culinary Diploma can launch your career in food.

 Once you pass, you’ll receive documentation to submit to the Maritime and Coastguard Agency along with your other required certificates to gain your Ships’ Cook Certificate.

 Assessment dates run throughout the year, allowing you to book a time that fits your schedule.
+You can find them here.

-Yes.
-You can book your assessment online by selecting one of the upcoming course dates and securing your place..
+Yes, you can book your assessment online by selecting one of the upcoming course dates and securing your place.